Ninoshaa/achbot/README.md

-AchBot: The Digital Dumpster Fire
+AchBot:

+MTAVARI FAILEBI: actions.py, test_stories.yml, data/stories.yml, domain.yml

 Welcome to AchBot, the chatbot equivalent of a potato powered by wishful thinking.
 Modeled after the most stunning example of human ineptitude, AchBot exists not to make your life easier, but to remind you just how much worse it could be.